Home How-to How to know which Apple Watch you have

 When attempting to identify your Apple Watch, carefully examining the box can provide valuable information.

-By paying attention to the information displayed on the back of the package, you can determine the Apple Watch Series, case size, model number, IMEI, Serial No., and EID.
+The information displayed on the back of the package allows you to determine the Apple Watch Series, case size, model number, IMEI, Serial Number, and EID.
 It also highlights the details of the included watch band.

 Find Apple Watch Series name from the back of the original box